CalderaWP/Caldera-Forms/readme.txt

 * Modals only close on the dismiss or cancel buttons. no longer on clicking the overlay. (better for management)
 * Added Filter: `caldera_forms_autoresponse_config` to allow modifiying the auto responder config
 * Added Filter: `caldera_forms_autoresponse_mail` to allow modifiying the auto responder mail object before sending
-* Changed the form ajax handler to use teh more reliable wp admin-ajax method *
+* Changed the form ajax handler to use the more reliable wp admin-ajax method
+* Hooks to extend the autopopulate for option based fields ( caldera_forms_autopopulate_types & caldera_forms_autopopulate_type_config )

+= Bug Fix =
+* a few small minor issues where resolved.

 = 1.1.9.2 (30 November, 2014) =